 8% reduction in mileage and fuel costs

-DX estimate that TRU has helped them to reduce both mileage and fuel costs by approximately 8%, as well as ensure that the best routes are used by their couriers.
+DX estimates that 121 Systems has helped them to reduce both mileage and fuel costs by approximately 8%, as well as ensure that their couriers use the best routes.

 Integration of numerous complex systems DX successfully integrated the solution with handheld GPS devices and their own internal PB Olympus letter sorting system.